-The Multipurpose Activity Center (MAC) will open to students beginning November 29, 2021, and will be open to students Mondays through Saturdays, 8 a.m. to 3 p.m.
-Students utilizing the MAC must adhere to the following mitigation guidelines:
+The Multipurpose Activity Center (MAC) will open to students and College employees Mondays through Saturdays, 8 a.m. to 3 p.m.
+Students and employees utilizing the MAC must adhere to the following mitigation guidelines:

-- Students must swipe their Thaddeus Stevens College ID card each time they enter the MAC; - Access to the MAC will only be permitted between the hours of 8 a.m. and 3 p.m., Mondays through Saturdays; - Students must sign the contact tracing book as they enter and leave the MAC, noting their time in and time out; - Masks are required at ALL times in the entire building, including on the basketball courts.
+- Students and employees must swipe their Thaddeus Stevens College ID card each time they enter the MAC; - Access to the MAC will only be permitted between the hours of 8 a.m. and 3 p.m., Mondays through Saturdays; - Students and employees must sign the contact tracing book as they enter and leave the MAC, noting their time in and time out; - Masks are required at ALL times in the entire building, including on the basketball courts.
 Bandanas, handkerchiefs, and gaiters are not permitted substitutes for a mask; - No coats, backpacks, gym bags, etc., are permitted in the Fitness Room.
-Students may use the hooks located near the racquetball courts, or they may bring a personal lock and store personal belongings in a locker in the locker room.
-All personal items and the lock must be removed when leaving the MAC after using the facility each day; - Students must exit the MAC by 3 p.m. - Anyone found not following the above guidelines will be asked to leave immediately and may lose MAC access privileges.
+Students and employees may use the hooks located near the racquetball courts, or they may bring a personal lock and store personal belongings in a locker in the locker room.
+All personal items and the lock must be removed when leaving the MAC after using the facility each day; - Students and employees must exit the MAC by 3 p.m. - Anyone found not following the above guidelines will be asked to leave immediately and may lose MAC access privileges.